apache/hudi/docs/use_cases.md

 ## Data Dispersal From Hadoop

 A popular use-case for Hadoop, is to crunch data and then disperse it back to an online serving store, to be used by an application.
 For e.g, a Spark Pipeline can [determine hard braking events on Hadoop](https://eng.uber.com/telematics/) and load them into a serving store like ElasticSearch, to be used by the Uber application to increase safe driving.
 Typical architectures for this employ a `queue` between Hadoop and serving store, to prevent overwhelming the target serving store.
 A popular choice for this queue is Kafka and this model often results in __redundant storage of same data on HDFS (for offline analysis on computed results) and Kafka (for dispersal)__

-Once again Hoodie can efficiently solve this problem efficiently.
-Using the same example, the Spark Pipeline can keep upserting output from each run into a Hoodie dataset, which can now be incrementally tailed (just like a Kafka topic) for new data to be written into the serving store.
+Once again Hoodie can efficiently solve this problem, by having the Spark Pipeline upsert output from each run into a Hoodie dataset, which can then be incrementally tailed (just like a Kafka topic) for new data & written into the serving store.